madetech/architecture-handbook/learning_paths/introduction_to_software_architecture.md

 ### Other roles you might see

-Integration architect, Solution Architect, Security Architect.
+Integration architect, Security Architect.
 Data Architect

 ## The Modern 'Digital' Architect